 I cleared about a quarter to half mile of small branches and brush and we navigated numerous deadfall, but our progress was slow and I suspected we wouldn’t make it the last mile to the river before nightfall.
 I asked Rowdy to hold tight while I scouted ahead.
 What I discovered was only more of the same.
 I decided that it just wasn’t worth the effort and it would just be another difficult slog on the return trip due to all the deadfall.
 I also didn’t want to turn around and pack Rowdy all the way back up to the high country fully loaded as I knew he wouldn’t be real happy about that and there wasn’t any water up there.
 I decided instead to cut a short trail to the small stream that flowed through this valley and set up an overnight camp.
 I had packed relatively simply on this excursion – no tent, just a Wiggy’s bivvy bag, mattress and chair, which was quite comfortable, and four days of provisions.
 An overnight rest and Rowdy should be fine to pack back out the next morning.
 I had also brought, along with my bear spray, a SALT gun.
 The reason is that in addition to the bear population here, the largest wolf pack in Washington State resides in this wilderness.

 In the morning following breakfast we loaded up and headed back.
 As with several others one of the very long and large deadfall required a steep climb up and around, only this time things didn’t go as planned.
 While traversing the soil covered slope headed for the best spot to drop back down to the trail, the ground that Rowdy was walking on and I had just passed over gave way.
 We had triggered a rather large landslide with everything under his feet suddenly moving!
 I was standing just outside it but poor Rowdy got swept away.
 Instantly he did just the right thing and dropped to a cushed position with pannier outriggers, protecting his legs and avoiding a head over heels tumble to the valley floor, the panniers providing some stability from rolling.
-He rode it down to the bottom, crashing into branches that stopped the descent next to the trail.
-He hit them sideways so the panniers took the impact and also shielded him somewhat from the material following him down.
+He rode it down to the bottom, picking up considerable speed, crashing into branches that stopped the descent next to the trail.
+Initially sledding down almost front first, he rotated before he hit them sideways so the panniers took the brunt of the impact and also shielded him somewhat from the material following him down.
+If he performed the rotation intentionally it was a wise move.
 Again, he did the right thing and didn’t panic or try to scramble out of it, but just looked up at me and made a frustrated growl, like “what’s your next bright move?… don’t just stand there, get me out of this!... and don’t think I won’t forget this, either!”

 The next morning he looked fine and I loaded him up and we were off – about a hundred yards and down he went.
 Uh-oh.
 This didn’t bode well.
 At that point I figured it would be best to make it as easy as possible for him and I left him there, packing out the panniers myself using the top load straps between the panniers as shoulder straps, returning with another bucket of water, which he sucked dry.
 (Note, don't omit the top straps even if you aren't top loading.)
 We travelled about a half mile, taking cushed rest breaks, when during one I suddenly heard a wolf calling out repeatedly.
 It was not far away, over the nearby forested rise.
 It sounded like only a single one, perhaps calling out position to the others.
 This was not good.